Mizzou AD Joins Several Others With Tiger Ties in the Current Class

 Alden has incorporated three core values into the mission of intercollegiate athletics at Missouri.
 The mission statement of "Preparing Champions for Life through Academic Integrity, Social Responsibility and Competitive Excellence" has guided Missouri in becoming one of America's most well-regarded and visible athletics programs.

-Missouri routinely ranked among league leaders in graduation and Academic Progress Rates, while the overall health of MU's athletics programs is at an all-time high.
+Last season Missouri ranked No. 2 in the SEC in Graduation and Academic Progress Rates, while the overall health of MU's athletics programs is at an all-time high.
 Each year Missouri is able to tout the impressive classroom performances of its student-athletes and annually receives academic recognition from the NCAA.